fuzziqersoftware/newserv/README.md

 #### PSO GC on a real GameCube

-You can make PSO connect to newserv by setting its default gateway and DNS server addresses to newserv's address. newserv's DNS server must be running on port 53 and accessible.
+You can make PSO connect to newserv by setting its default gateway and DNS server addresses to newserv's address. newserv's DNS server must be running on port 53 and must be accessible to the GameCube.

 If you have PSO Plus or Episode III, it won't want to connect to a server on the same local network as the GameCube itself, as determined by the GameCube's IP address and subnet mask.
-In the old days, one way to get around this was to create a fake network adapter on the server (or use an existing real one) that has an IP address on a different subnet, tell the GameCube that the server is the default gateway, and have the server reply to the DNS request with its non-local IP address.
+In the old days, one way to get around this was to create a fake network adapter on the server (or use an existing real one) that has an IP address on a different subnet, tell the GameCube that the server is the default gateway (as above), and have the server reply to the DNS request with its non-local IP address.
 To do this with newserv, just set LocalAddress in the config file to a different interface.
 For example, if the GameCube is on the 192.168.0.x network and your other adapter has address 10.0.1.6, set newserv's LocalAddress to 10.0.1.6 and set PSO's DNS server and default gateway addresses to the server's 192.168.0.x address.
 This may not work on modern systems or on non-Windows machines - I haven't tested it in many years.

 #### PSO GC on Dolphin

 If you have BBA support via a tap interface, you may be able to just set the DNS server address (as you would on a real GameCube, above) and it may work.
 This does not work on macOS, but you can use the tapserver interface instead (below).

 If you're using a version of Dolphin with tapserver support (currently only the macOS version), you can make it connect to a newserv instance running on the same machine via the tapserver interface.
 This works for all PSO versions, including Plus and Episode III, without any of the dual-interface trickery described above.
 To do this:
-- Set Dolphin's BBA type to tapserver (Config -> GameCube -> SP1).
+1. Set Dolphin's BBA type to tapserver (Config -> GameCube -> SP1).
-- Enable newserv's IP stack simulator according to the comments in config.json, and start newserv.
+2. Enable newserv's IP stack simulator according to the comments in config.json, and start newserv.
 You do not need to install or run tapserver.
-- In PSO, you have to configure the network settings manually (DHCP doesn't work), but the actual values don't matter as long as they're valid IP addresses.
+3. In PSO, you have to configure the network settings manually (DHCP doesn't work), but the actual values don't matter as long as they're valid IP addresses.
 Example values:
   - IP address: `10.0.1.5`
   - Subnet mask: `255.255.255.0`
   - Default gateway: `10.0.1.1`
   - DNS server address 1: `10.0.1.1`
   - Leave everything else blank
-- Start an online game.
+4. Start an online game.

 ### Connecting external clients